loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 ### Avoid sharing the same data for multiple tests

-It's tempting to define a small set of data that's shared by all tests.
+It's tempting to define a small set of data to be shared by all tests.
-For example, in an e-commerce application, you might pre-populate the database with few categories, some products, an admin user and a customer.
+For example, in an e-commerce application, you might pre-populate the database with a few categories, some products, an admin user and a customer.
-Such approach has several downsides:
+This approach has several downsides:

 * When trying to understand any individual test, it's difficult to tell what part of the pre-populated data is essential for the test and what's irrelevant.